 Fault detection and isolation of sensors in aeration control systems

-In this paper, we consider the problem of fault detection (FD) and isolation in the aeration system of an activated sludge process.
-For this study, the dissolved oxygen in each aerated zone is assumed to be controlled automatically.
-As the basis for an FD method we use the ratio of air flow rates into different zones.
-The method is evaluated in two scenarios: using the Benchmark Simulation Model no. 1 (BSM1) by Monte Carlo simulations and using data from a wastewater treatment plant.
-The FD method shows good results for a correct and early FD and isolation.
+In this paper, we consider the problem of fault detection and isolation in the aeration system of an activated sludge process.
+The purpose is to detect and localize possible faults in dissolved oxygen and air flow sensors.
+The dissolved oxygen in each aerated zone is assumed to be controlled automatically.
+As the basis for a fault detection algorithm we use the ratio of air flow rates into different zones.
+The method is evaluated in two scenarios: using the Benchmark Simulation Model nº 1 by Monte Carlo simulations, and using data from a wastewater treatment plant.
+The fault detection method shows good results for a correct and early fault detection and isolation.

 Place, publisher, year, edition, pages

 IWA World Water Congress 2014, September 21-26, Lisbon, Portugal